Skip to main content

 Citation: Jiang, L.-Q., S. A. O'Connor, K. M. Arzayus, and A. R. Parsons (2015), A metadata template for ocean acidification data, Earth System Science Data, 7, 117-125, doi:10.5194/essd-7-117-2015.

-September, 2014
+May 2014

 A new user-friendly data discovery and access interface called OA portal was released.
 It relies on technologies such as auto-complete, drop down menus, etc. to enable users to search for OA datasets at NCEI's archive based on their observed properties, observation types, observation dates, and other information in a easy-to-user GUI interface.
 Before the OA Portal was established, it would require a user to have the knowledge of writing complex search syntaxes in order to conduct searches based on multiple keywords.
 The OA portal has been decommissioned and replaced with an upgraded portal called OCADS Data Portal.

-October, 2012
+October 2012

-The Ocean Acidification Data Stwardship (OADS) project was established thanks to the funding from the NOAA Ocean Acidification Program (OAP).
+The Ocean Acidification Data Stewardship (OADS) project was established thanks to the funding from the NOAA Ocean Acidification Program (OAP).
 The overarching goal of the OADS project is to safeguard all OA data generated with funding from OAP and help OAP investigators meet their NOAA data management requirements.
 Additionally, OADS will serve the ocean acidification (OA) community by providing dedicated and online data discovery, access to NODC-hosted and distributed authoritative data sources, long-term archival, coordinated data flow, and scientific stewardship for a diverse range of OA and other chemical, physical, and biological oceanographic data.
 As of April 2022, the OADS project has been replaced with the new Ocean Carbon and Acidification Data System (OCADS).